 - Part of your house was built using different materials or different construction standards than the rest.
 This is common if you build an addition onto an older home.
 Typically, the newer portion likely has a different insulation rating and therefore different HVAC (heating, ventilation and air conditioning) needs.

 - Part of your house sits empty for hours or days at a time.
 Zoning allows you to set back the thermostat in empty rooms to save energy.

-For an expert evaluation on whether a zoning system would be right for your San Diego home, or to talk with one of our expert technicians about other home-comfort issues, feel free to contact us at Sherlock Heating & Air Conditioning.
+For an expert evaluation on whether a zoning system would be right for your San Diego home, or to talk with one of our expert technicians about other home-comfort issues, feel free to contact us at Sherlock Plumbing Heating & Air.
 We are San Diego’s comfort specialists!